milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

-* Add scripts to remove underscores from chromosome/scaffold names in the assembly and annotation files

 * extract 4-fold degenerate sites using `degenotate` instead of `bedtools`?

 * Run workflow in batches?
-1 batch = 1 species
+1 batch = 1 species.
+I would need to add few aggregation steps to my workflow

 * add error checking to main snakefile?